 Some southern secrets are worth keeping – unless one is feeling generous - and, today, I am!

 Hillwood's collection contains nearly 20,000 objects of Russian imperial art, French eighteenth-century decorative art, and Marjorie Merriweather Post's personal collection of apparel, jewelry, and accessories.
-I have been to the Museum and Gardens several times, two of which were last year, so I’m sharing personal photos from our recent excursions.
+It's been my pleasure to introduce this amazing house museum to many friends, including my husband, whose first visit was not that long ago.

-A house tour, particularly if you are from out of town, is definitely in order.
-You will be greeted in the impressive marble lobby and you’ll be unable to remove your gaze from the massive rock crystal chandelier, the French sculptures and enormous oil paintings that line the stairway to the second floor.
+A house tour, most especially if you are visiting from out of town, is definitely in order.
+You will be greeted in the impressive marble lobby and unable to remove your gaze from the massive rock crystal chandelier, French sculptures and enormous oil paintings that line the stairway to the second floor.

-My favorite story from house tours concerns the dining room rug.
-Our docent many years ago regaled us of a story about a rug made in Mexico for King Louis XVI and Marie Antoinette of the French Court.
+My favorite story from house tour concerns the dining room rug.
+Our docent many years ago revealed that the aubusson rug was made in Mexico for King Louis XVI and Marie Antoinette of the French Court.
 The rug reportedly arrived at the palace, but a day after the couple had been beheaded.
-The palace staff, worried that the rug may fall into the hands of revolutionaries, wrapped it back up and sent it directly back to Mexico, where it remained until it came into the possession of Ms. Post, hence why it looks brand new.
-On my last visit, I confirmed this story with our most recent docent.
+The palace staff, concerned the rug may fall into the hands of revolutionaries, wrapped it up and sent it directly back to Mexico, where it remained until it came into the possession of Ms. Post, hence why it looks brand new.
+On my last visit, I confirmed this story with our docent.

-The estate has a lovely cafe and is presently only serving to-go items with your selection of outdoor seating.
-I highly recommend the Coronation Chicken Salad on croissant and, the Chocolate Hazelnut Pot de Crème - which you will work off if you're touring the gardens!
+Dining, or take away, is available at Hillwood in the Merriweather Cafe where I have thoroughly enjoyed my meals.
+My dear friend, Sandy, and I try to meet-up every so often in DC and this is one of our favorite spots!
+I highly recommend the Coronation Chicken Salad on croissant and, the Chocolate Pot de Crème - the calories of which you will work off if you're touring the gardens!

 Visitors are also welcome to bring a picnic lunch to the estage, relax under an umbrella and peer across the miles with one of the best views over DC with your own lunch!